-"From the point of view of the sensible scientific approach, here there is no talk about whether postulates of the Copenhagen school correct or false are.
+From the point of view of the sensible scientific approach, here there is no talk about whether postulates of the Copenhagen school correct or false are.
 The discourse goes simply about that any philosophical postulates have itself no evidential force, even if their logic connection with quantum mechanical calculations was perfect and the great discoveries on its basis were made.
-Hence, we should set for ourselves a problem: to establish, whether it is possible, proceeding from other postulates, to construct other interpretation of quantum mechanics and, thus, to come to the theory, which are distinct from those, which we know, and bringing new results.
-In other words, whether it is possible to make differently or even better?
+Hence, we should set for ourselves a problem: to establish, whether it is possible, proceeding from other postulates, to construct other interpretation of quantum mechanics and, thus, to come to the theory, which are distinct from those, which we know, and bringing new results In other words, can we do differently or even better?